 Did your young artist mistake your home's walls for canvas?
 These quick fixes will show you how to remove crayon from walls in no time.

 Did the kids use your wall as if it was a big coloring book?
 Spray some WD-40 onto the marks and wipe with a clean rag.
 WD-40 will not damage the paint or most wallpaper (test fabric or other fancy wall coverings first).
 It will also remove marker and crayon marks from furniture and appliances.
-In worst case scenarios, follow these pro tips for removing wallpaper.

 Here’s a simple way to remove crayon from a painted wall that requires hardly any elbow grease: Simply rub some mayonnaise on the crayon marks and let it soak in for several minutes.
 Then wipe the surface clean with a damp cloth.